 The Great Gatsby also stars Tobey Maguire (

-Spiderman) as the narrator Nick Carraway, a very doe eyed Carey Mulligan (Daisy) and supertall Zooey Deschanel doppelgänger, Elizabeth Debicki (Jordan).
-It is essentially a weeper, but my protective instinct for DiCaprio (despite the fact he is nearly as old as darlin’ husband) led to more than a few hulk moments.
-The hulk moments were directed to all the characters bar Gatsby so by the end of the film I was as disillusioned with the characters and felt total empathy with the narrator of the story, Nick Carraway (Maguire).
-The lion’s share of hulk moments were directed to Isla Fisher’s character Myrtle, but maybe it’s because Fisher has been annoying me since Confessions of a Shopaholic (2009) and Burke and Hare (2010).
+These tears of anger were directed at all the characters bar Gatsby.
+By the end of the film, I was as disillusioned with the characters as much as the narrator of the story, Nick Carraway (Maguire).
+The lion’s share of the anger was directed at Isla Fisher’s character Myrtle.
+Maybe it’s because Fisher has been annoying me since Confessions of a Shopaholic (2009) and Burke and Hare (2010).

-It is at this point of the proceedings, I will let you continue to watch the film, but do have a brick in one hand for Myrtle et al and tissues in the other hand for the Gatsby moments.
-DiCaprio is a bloody good actor who deserves an Oscar and not just a Lifetime Achievement Award (and not just because I’m biased and have watched all his films after he beefed up from the wee waif he once was).
+It is at this point of the proceedings, I will let you continue to watch the film.
+But do have a brick in one hand for Myrtle et al and tissues in the other hand for the Gatsby moments.
+DiCaprio is a bloody good actor who deserves more than one Oscar and not just a Lifetime Achievement Award (and not just because I’m biased and have watched all his films after he beefed up from the wee waif he once was).

 Weeper Rating: 😦 😦 😦 😦 😦 😦 /10